ivan-kopylove/java-incubator/readme.md

 Pieces of an app skeleton are included as well.

-Apart from that, there are a bit more complex, but still atomic examples.
+Apart from that, there are a bit more complex, but still atomic MVP examples.

 Finally, there are atomic koans.
 Predict what will be printed and Fixmes.